gofiber/fiber/middleware/cache/README.md

 Request Directives<br>
 `Cache-Control: no-cache` will return the up-to-date response but still caches it.
 You will always get a `miss` cache status.<br>
 `Cache-Control: no-store` will refrain from caching.
-You will always get the up-to-date response.<br>
+You will always get the up-to-date response.

 ## Table of Contents